With their long and curly coat, Texel guinea pigs are definitely one of the cutest and most unique guinea pig breeds you can own.

 - Dairy products (such as yogurt, eggs, milk, and cheese) – Guinea pigs don’t have the enzymes in their GI tract to digest dairy products.

 - Meat and insects – Cavies are herbivores, so no meat is needed in their diet.
 Giving them insects or meat can make them very sick.

-- Bulb foods – White potatoes, garlic, onions, and other bulb foods are poisonous to any guinea pig breed.
+- Bulb foods – White potatoes, garlic, onions, and other bulb foods are poisonous to any cavy breed.

 - Avocado – This fruit is very fatty, so it can slow down your pet’s digestive tract.
 The pits and skin are also poisonous.

 - Leeks, chives, shallots, and onions – All of these are toxic to guinea pigs and can lead to blood disorders.
 Anything from the onion family is unsafe for cavies.